Generic Name: dapsone topical (DAP sone TOP i kal)

 What is dapsone topical?

-Dapsone topical is a medicine used to help treat acne.
+Dapsone topical (for the skin) is used to treat acne.

-Dapsone topical may also be used for purposes other than those listed in this medication guide.
+Dapsone topical may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about dapsone topical?